desyrani/automated-attendance-tracker/README.md

 **1. Code**

-This folder contains the main Google Apps Script files that power the attendance tracking system.
+This file contains the main Google Apps Script files that power the attendance tracking system.

 **Key Features:**